thomashassan35/tutoriel-thingin-bim2twin-2022/README.md

   "view": {}
 }
 ```

+For more info one query see the wiki for [RDF](https://wiki.thinginthefuture.com/public/Avatar_tutorial) and for [JSON](https://wiki.thinginthefuture.com/public/Manipulate_Avatars).

 ### Blob

 Thing'In the future offers an array of more advanced features for avatars such as ACLs and Security Groups, graph traversal and paths, geometry or unit conversion, avatar clusters, etc. We cannot view every functionnality in one session, but you can have a look at the Wiki, as well as the complete swagger.